ProGRank: Probe-Gradient Reranking to Defend Dense-Retriever RAG from Corpus Poisoning: Experiments

 \paragraph{\textbf{Datasets and corpus poisoning methods}.} Following the implementation in~\cite{Wang2025JointGCG}, we evaluate on MS MARCO~\cite{bajaj2016msmarco}, Natural Questions (NQ)~\cite{kwiatkowski2019naturalquestions}, and HotpotQA~\cite{yang2018hotpotqa}.
 Our corpus poisoning methods include PoisonedRAG~\cite{Zou2025PoisonedRAGUSENIX}, LIAR-RAG~\cite{liarrag}, and Joint-GCG~\cite{Wang2025JointGCG}.
 For each dataset, we sample 100 evaluation queries, and each query is associated with 50 clean passages.

-\paragraph{\textbf{Retrieval-stage settings}.} For retrieval-stage experiments, we consider three dense retrievers: Contriever~\cite{izacard2022contriever}, DPR~\cite{karpukhin2020dpr}, and BGE~\cite{xiao2023cpack}.
-We use a pooled-poison protocol, where all poisoned passages for the same query are added to the clean pool.
-For each query, the retriever returns a Top-$K$ list with $K\in\{5,10,20,30,40,50\}$.
-We evaluate ProGRank under four factors: perturbation repeats $R\in\{4,8,16,20,24,28,32\}$, probe layer $L\in\{3,7,11\}$, perturbation type (encoder dropout, token dropout, or their mixture), and retriever backbone.
-Here, $L$ denotes the probed LayerNorm module, and for dispersion risk we fix $\tau=0.1$, $\alpha=4.0$, and $C=6.0$.
-Results in Fig.~\ref{fig:phr_pr_main},~\ref{fig:penalty}, and~\ref{fig:gate_ablation} are averaged over these settings, while Fig.~\ref{fig:ablation_merged} reports the corresponding ablations.
-The ablations show that performance stabilizes around $R=20$, $L=3$ performs best overall, and mixed perturbation is the strongest setting.
-These choices are then used in the downstream generation experiments.
-To avoid data snooping, retrieval-stage analysis and configuration selection use a random 20\% query split, and downstream generation uses the remaining 80\%.
+\paragraph{\textbf{Retrieval-stage settings}.} For retrieval-stage experiments, we use Contriever~\cite{izacard2022contriever}, DPR~\cite{karpukhin2020dpr}, and BGE~\cite{xiao2023cpack}, covering unsupervised contrastive retrieval, supervised open-domain QA retrieval, and modern general-purpose embedding retrieval.
+BGE is used as a general-purpose dense retriever in our English benchmark.
+We adopt a pooled-poison protocol, adding all poisoned passages for a query to its clean pool, and evaluate Top-$K$ retrieval with $K\in\{5,10,20,30,40,50\}$.
+We evaluate ProGRank across perturbation repeats $R\in\{4,8,16,20,24,28,32\}$, probe layers $L\in\{3,7,11\}$, perturbation types (encoder dropout, token dropout, or their mixture), and retriever backbones.
+Here, $L$ denotes the probed LayerNorm module, and we fix $\tau=0.1$, $\alpha=4.0$, and $C=6.0$ for dispersion risk.
+Results in Fig.~\ref{fig:phr_pr_main},~\ref{fig:penalty}, and~\ref{fig:gate_ablation} are averaged over these settings, while Fig.~\ref{fig:ablation_merged} reports ablations.
+Since performance stabilizes around $R=20$, with $L=3$ and mixed perturbation performing best overall, we use these choices for downstream generation.
+To avoid data snooping, retrieval-stage analysis and configuration selection use a random 20\% query split, while downstream generation uses the remaining 80\%.
 [3]{

 }

 [1]{{\bfseries\boldmath #1}}

 \paragraph{\textbf{Retrieval-stage metrics}.} To evaluate poisoning exposure at retrieval time, we use two $K$-dependent metrics.
 First, Poison Hit Rate measures whether at least one poisoned passage appears in the Top-$K$ set: